-The document which lists the regulations which govern the running of a company, setting out the rights and duties of directors and standard in meeting and in meeting of the company in th
+The document which lists the regulations which govern the running of a company, setting out the rights and duties of directors and standolders, individually and in meetin

 AOA

 - AOA plays a subsidiary part to the MOA - Any thing done beyond the AOA will be considered to be irregular and may be ratified by the shareholders. - The content of the AOA may differ from company to company as the Act has not specified any specific provisions - Flexibility is allowed to the persons who form the company to adopt the AOA within the requirements of the company law - The AOA will have to be conversant with the MOA, as they are contemporaneous documents to be read together. - Any ambiguity and uncertainty in one of them may be removed by reference to the other.